 Native grasslands are among the nation’s most rapidly declining habitats, and grassland-dependent birds and other wildlife are experiencing some of the steepest declines.
 Through our Wildlife Conflict Resolution program, the National Wildlife Federation uses a voluntary, market-based approach to retire grazing allotments where conflicts exist between livestock and wildlife.
-With the retirement of these allotments, we're securing habitats for wildlife and giving ranchers funds to relocate cattle to areas without conflict.
-The National Wildlife Federation also holds a biennial America's Grasslands Conference, bringing together researchers, natural resource professionals, farmers and ranchers, policy experts, and conservationists to discuss relevant issues related to the conservation of North America’s grasslands.
+With the retirement of these allotments, we are securing vital habitat for wildlife and giving ranchers funds to relocate cattle to areas without such conflicts.
+The National Wildlife Federation also holds a biennial America's Grasslands Conference, bringing together researchers, natural resource professionals, farmers and ranchers, policy experts, and conservationists to discuss current issues related to the conservation of North America’s vanishing grasslands.

 Americans share ownership of approximately 600 million acres of land and water in the United States.
 These public lands include federal designations like national parks, forests, wildlife refuges, and monuments, as well as state and local areas owned by the public.
 These lands are critical to the survival of many of our most cherished wildlife species and endangered species and form the backbone of the nation’s protected area network.
 The National Wildlife Federation is committed to safeguarding these special places and other landscapes that provide habitat for wildlife and opportunities for families, wildlife watchers, sportsmen and sportswomen, and others to recreate and reconnect with nature.
 The Federation played a key role in passage of the Great American Outdoors Act, which permanently and fully funds the Land and Water Conservation Fund, the nation's premier program for protecting crucial ecosystems and acquiring new places for outdoor recreation.

 We are safeguarding special places and landscapes that provide habitat for wildlife and recreation opportunities for people.